murkl/arch-os/iso/README.md

 - Installer and Recovery on the same image
 - Arch OS Bootsplash (Plymouth)
-- Nord palette and console font applied before the interface draws
+- Nord palette and a console font that can draw every mark the interface uses, applied before it draws
 - Networking exactly as the Arch ISO ships it (iwd, systemd-networkd)
 - UEFI only, squashfs/zstd